Clementine Hunter: Quiltmaking

-Hunter lived in communities of Black sharecroppers and tenant farmers where she learned to sew clothes and household items.
-Before she began painting, she would sew clothes for family, would make quilts, weave baskets.
-François Mignon recognized Hunter's talents with fabric and sewing before he saw any of her painted works.
-On December 19, 1939, Mignon recorded in his journals that Clementine (Mignon called her Clemence) first showed him dolls she created with embroidered features.
-Additionally, he wrote that she was exceptionally talented at making fringe and can spin cotton.
-James Register also recorded Clementine Hunter's exceptional skill at making fringe in an article in the Natchitoches Times in 1972.
-She could also make hand-tied lace curtains.
+Hunter grew up in communities of Black sharecroppers and tenant farmers, where she learned sewing, quilting, lace-making, and basket-weaving.
+François Mignon recognized Hunter's talents with fabrics before he saw any of her painted works.
+On December 19, 1939, Mignon recorded in his journals that Hunter first showed him dolls she created with embroidered features.
+Additionally, he wrote that she was exceptionally talented at making fringe and knew how to spin cotton.
+James Register also recorded Hunter's exceptional skill at making fringe in a 1972 article in the Natchitoches Times.

-Hunter's quilts and tapestries are clear examples of her artistic talent before she began painting, and feature subjects and her color palette that are central to the majority of her artwork.
-Many of her quilts are titled "Melrose Quilt" or "Melrose Plantation" Textile or Tapestry as many of them depict buildings on the Melrose grounds.
-The Melrose Plantation Textile, which is hand appliquéd and sewn, is from 1938 or 1939, and is thematically similar to her painted works.
-Most of Hunter's textile work is owned in private collections; however, a photograph of Hunter in her home shows her using one of her Chevron as a couch covering.
-Each square is hand sewn together.
-Many of Hunter's quilts are not batted, which signals that they are designed to hang as a tapestry, rather than serve a household function.
+Hunter's quilts and tapestries feature subjects and color palettes that would later reappear in her paintings.
+Many of her quilts depict buildings on the Melrose grounds.
+"Melrose Plantation Textile" (1938/9), which is hand appliquéd and sewn, is thematically similar to her painted works.

+Hunter's quilts are usually not batted, which signals that they were designed to hang as a tapestry, rather than to serve a household function.

+Most of Hunter's textile work is owned by private collections; however, a photograph of Hunter in her home shows her using one of her chevron quilts as a couch covering.

-Hunter made several quilts that are more abstract.
-One Chevron Quilt is at the New Orleans Museum of Art.
-Some of the squares of chevron are alternating solid colors, while other squares are pieces of scrap patterned cloth.
-Although Hunter's abstract paintings made in 1962 and 1936 are generally regarded as a break in her canon, her early textile work and paintings play with abstraction and impressionism.
-Additionally, Shelby Gilley's collection of Hunter's "Crazy Quilts" or Chevron quilts are dated as 1960, and the Chevron Quilt at the New Orleans Museum of Art is dated 1951, before her collaboration with James Register.
+Hunter made several quilts that are more abstract in style.
+One chevron quilt (1951) is at the New Orleans Museum of Art.
+Some of the squares of chevron are alternating solid colors, while other squares are constructed with scraps of patterned cloth.
+Although Hunter's abstract paintings made in 1962 and 1963 are generally regarded as a break in her canon, her earlier textile work clearly plays with abstraction and impressionism.